This post was originally published on 27 October 2020 and updated on 27 November 2020 for freshness, accuracy and comprehensiveness.

 The Government recognises the continued impact that coronavirus is having on the self-employed and has taken action to provide further support.

-The Self-Employment Income Support Scheme (SEISS) has been extended to provide critical support in the form of two grants, each available for three-month periods covering November 2020 to January 2021 and February 2021 to April 2021.
+They have extended the Self-Employment Income Support Scheme (SEISS) to provide critical support in the form of two grants.
+Each grant is available for three-month periods covering November 2020 to January 2021 and February 2021 to April 2021.

 To be eligible, you must: